quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 ### Preparing a MATLAB function for deployment

 This section describes the process for packaging MATLAB functions for deployment.
-The project templates in the Quix Portal have pre-built MATLAB packages.
+The application templates in the Quix Portal have pre-built MATLAB packages.
 To deploy the default packages without compiling them, go to [deploying a MATLAB function](#deploying-a-matlab-function) section.

  1. In MATLAB, create a new `*.m` file with the following function and save it as `rot.m`: